Football: Liverpool run riot as Man City stay in touch with narrow win

 Ole Gunnar Solskjaer's injury-hit United kept up the chase for a Champions League place, beating Crystal Palace thanks to two goals from Romelu Lukaku and a late third from Ashley Young, who restored United's two-goal cushion after Joel Ward had given Palace hope.

-Spurs will now be looking nervously over their shoulders after a second consecutive defeat left them just four points clear of Arsenal ahead of the weekend meeting between the two sides.

-Kepa Arrizabalaga was dropped by Maurizio Sarri as the Blues goalkeeper paid the price for his refusal to be substituted during Sunday's League Cup final.
+United, missing a clutch of players including Anthony Martial and Jesse Lingard, and with Marcus Rashford on the bench, notched an eighth consecutive away win in all competitions for the first time in the club's history.

-Southampton beat Fulham 2-0 with goals to edge out of the the relegation zone, with Claudio Ranieri's men now 10 points off safety and looking doomed.
+Southampton beat Fulham 2-0 with goals from Oriol Romeu and James Ward-Prowse to edge out of the relegation zone, with Claudio Ranieri's men now 10 points off safety and looking doomed.

 On Tuesday there were wins for Everton, Huddersfield, Leicester and Newcastle.